 But, as indicated above, the ultimate threat is forfeiture – the legal process which allows a freeholder to re-enter their property following a breach by the leaseholder, and by doing so, terminate the lease entirely.

 Such is the power of forfeiture, there are significant restrictions on it – in particular courts are able to grant relief from forfeiture.
 For example, relief will be granted for non-rent payments if all monies are paid at least five days before the hearing.
-If, however, you are involved in a forfeiture claim, make sure you speak to one of our specialist solicitors immediately.
+If, however, you are involved in a forfeiture claim, make sure you speak to one of our specialist leasehold dispute solicitors immediately.

 When you buy a leasehold flat, much of your happiness will depend on your neighbours.
 They can become your best friend, providing help when you need it, or your worst enemy, completely ruining your home life.
 And neighbour disputes can sometimes be particularly tough to settle.

 Most long lease contracts include a clause stating the leaseholder is entitled to the quiet enjoyment of their property.
 Generally, where a freeholder authorises the leaseholder to do something which may cause a nuisance, the freeholder may be liable but only if that freeholder actively or directly participates in the nuisance.